We have a super easy user training video.

 - You’ll receive a call on the phone number you set.
 When requested, enter the verification code.

-Note: Your may share caller ID with your team and not have a personal caller ID.
-Fastcall requires either a default caller ID shared with a group or a user caller ID.
+NOTE: Your may share caller ID with your team and not have a personal caller ID.
 Calls cannot be made without at least one number as caller ID.

 Fastcall supports “simulring” where more than one phone rings at a time.
 This will allow you to ring the softphone and your mobile, for example.
 You will answer the call in the most convenient phone.

-Under Automated Messages you manage your voicemail messages for your inbound number, and the voicemail messages used by the outbound voicemail drop.
+Under messages, you manage your voicemail messages for your inbound number, as well as voicemail messages used by the outbound voicemail drop.

 NOTE: In some edge cases, when using a mobile phone with click-to-call you may have to set a caller ID that is different than your mobile phone number.
 We give that option when needed.

-The next tab is recorded messages used for inbound voicemail and outbound voicemail drop.
+The next tab is where you manage messages used for inbound voicemail and outbound voicemail drop.